johnkenny54/svgo/notes/pr.md

 - The new version does not do any rounding, so no longer uses params.floatPrecision or params.transformPrecision.
 - There are some optimizations performed by the original code that are not in the current code.
-These could be added in the future as special cases, but given that this version reduces regression errors and reduces optimized file size compared to the original code, it would be best to keep this version as simple as possible.
+These could be added in the future as special cases, but given that this version reduces regression errors and reduces optimized file size compared to the original code, it would be best to keep this initial version as simple as possible.

 Many of the expected test results changed: